blocky/archive/README.md

 # archive

 The larger goal of this project is to provide a way to produce byte-for-byte identical archives independent of the platform on which the archive is created.

-Currently, however, it is highly opinionated in that it only supports working in the shell described by `shell.nix` for a go project that has its dependencies in the `vendor` folder.
+Currently, however, it is highly opinionated in that it only supports working in `nix shell`  go project that has its dependencies in the `vendor` folder.

 ## Getting started